MajdTannous3579/RetroChem/README.md

 <br>

-Final Project For Practical Programming in Chemistry
+Final Project For Practical Programming in Chemistry by Fatima A. Majd T. and Serena B.
+Retrochem is a python package and applet, based especially on rdkit and Streamlit, providing functions, databases and interface to give possible retrosynthesis routes for a molecule.

 ## ✨ Features